House 4006

 (c) Grant Term - The term of the grant shall not exceed the duration listed in this subsection.
 The first grant payment must be made within six years after the date on which the grant was awarded.
 Maximum durations are as follows:

-(4) For all other projects, 12 years starting with the first year a grant payment is made.
+(1) For expansion/transitional projects, 15 years starting with the first year a grant payment is made.

-(d) Utility Development Account - For any eligible position that is located in a Tier 3 development area, 75 percent of the annual grant approved for disbursement shall be payable to the business, and 25 percent shall be payable to the Utility Development Account established by §5B-13-6 of this code for:
+(1) For any eligible position that is located in a Tier 3 development area, 80 percent of the annual grant approved for disbursement shall be payable to the business, and 10 percent shall be transferred to the Aviation and Aerospace Utility Development Fund established by §5B-13-8 of this code, and 10 percent shall be transferred to the Aviation and Aerospace Workforce Development Fund established in §18B-23-7 of this code.

-(3) Any eligible position that is located in a Tier 1 development area, 90 percent of the annual grant approved for disbursement shall be payable to the business, and 10 percent shall be payable to the Utility Development Account established by §5B-13-6 of this code.
-A position is located in the development tier area that has been assigned to the county in which the project is located at the time the application is filed with the division.
+(3) For any eligible position that is located in a Tier 1 development area, 90 percent of the annual grant approved for disbursement shall be payable to the business, and 5 percent shall be transferred to the Aviation and Aerospace Utility Development Fund established by §5B-13-8 of this code and 5 percent shall be transferred to the Aviation and Aerospace Workforce Development Fund established in §18B-23-7 of this code.

-(f) Per Job Maximum - For projects other than transformative projects, the amount of a grant associated with any specific eligible position, including any amount transferred to the Utility Development Account established by §5B-13-6 of this code, may not exceed $16,000 in any year.
+(e) Per Job Maximum - For projects other than transformative projects, the amount of a grant, including any amount transferred to the Utility Development Fund established by §5B-13-8 of this code or to the Workforce Development Fund established in §18B-23-7 of this code, may not exceed $16,000 per eligible position in any year.

-(a) Terms. – Each economic development agreement entered into under authority of this chapter shall include at least the following:
+Terms. – Each grant recipient shall enter into an aviation and aerospace economic development grant agreement.
+Each agreement shall include at least the following:

 (1) A detailed description of the proposed project that will result in job creation and the number of new employees to be hired;